nihaswireddy/Internbridge_supplychianmanagement_major_project./README.md

 # Internbridge_supplychianmanagement_major_project.
-task: The Amazon Black Friday Rush: overseeing the e-commerce surge
+task: The Amazon Black Friday Rush: overseeing the E-commerce surge

  collected a information websites,research books.

- a Black Friday rush for an e-commerce company.
-As an Intern you need to do demand forecasting, warehouse optimization, and streamlined delivery.
+ a Black Friday rush for an e-commerce company. i forced on to do demand forecasting, warehouse optimization, and streamlined delivery.
 (Focuses on inventory management, order fulfillment, logistics coordination)